-The component modelling should be based on a standard modelling language like UML [4] or UML 2.0 [8].
-The main reason to choosing UML is that it is a well known and tested modelling technique with tools and formats supported by many third-party developers.
-The reason for the vehicular industry to have specific demands in this detail, is that it is believed that the business segment does not have the possibility do develop their own standards and practices.
-Instead they preferably relay on the use of readily available and mature techniques.
+The component modelling should be based on a standard modelling language like UML [15] or UML 2.0 [13].
+The main reason to choose a standard like UML is that it is well known and thoroughly tested, with tools and formats supported by many third-party developers.
+The reason for the vehicular industry to have specific demands in this detail, is that this business segment does not have the knowledge, resources or desire to develop their own standards and practices.